OurSocialProject/OurSocialProject/README.md

 The next step is to for a member of your group to come up with a GitHub account for your own local community.
 Be creative with this if you want!
 Come up with a fun team name!
 Design a logo!
 Be as cheesy as you feel comfortable.

-Once you have this set up, you’ll want fork the Our Social Project master repository once again.
+Once you have this set up, you’ll want fork the OurSocialProject master repository once again.
 This time, you will fill out the values and rituals with something that has been agreed by the group as a whole.
 Once this has been set up, you can add each of the group’s members as collaborators, and each of you will be able to edit it.
 You can make pull requests amongst yourselves, so that you end up with a common ground set of rituals that you can all agree on.

 #### Step 6: Meet up!